The goal of all information and learning design is to get the learner from Point A to Point B as efficiently as possible.

 In this article, I argue that it’s critical that readers have access to both summaries and the detail.
 That gives them the ability to choose what level of detail that they want.

-The Power of Diagrams
+The power of diagrams

 Diagrams can do what text can’t: show the relationship between ideas and concepts at a glance.
 Diagrams also force writers to condense the complexity of their thinking into a simpler essence.